Google's reCAPTCHA Turns 'Invisible,' Will Separate Bots From People Without Challenges

 That's nothing...
 (Score:2)

-reCAPTCHA is simply another tracker (Score:1)
+reCAPTCHA is simply another tracker (Score:2, Interesting)

 reCAPTCHA is triggered if you take basic precaution when browsing the web, e.g. blocking unnecessary scripts, cookies, trackers, beacons, and of course ads